txhammer68/docs/kubuntu.md

 * Intel Audio
 * 1gb Intel Ethernet

-I started using Linux about 5 years ago, coming from Windows it was quite a learning curve, but Linux as come a long ways, and is now a viable alternative to Windows.
+I started using Linux about 5 years ago, coming from Windows it was quite a learning curve, but Linux has come a long ways, and is now a viable alternative to Windows.
 This is a collection of info i have learned over the years of running Linux on my home PC.
 References to Arch wiki are useful, even though we are running Ubuntu based distro, many of the principles apply to kubuntu setup.